MarlenSchlotheuber/Within-Colony-Thermal-Tolerance-Variability/README.md

 ##### Note:
 - In the manuscript colony 5 from Indonesia was removed due to sequencing errors.
 Therefore, colony 6 and 7 correspond to colony 5 and 6 in the manuscript.

 3. The CBASS HOBO folder contains the raw temperature data of the four CBASS tanks of each CBASS experiments conducted in Indonesia and Malaysia.
-Here two folders can be found: one containing the HOBO data of the one CBASS experiment from Indonesia and the HOBO data of the 6 CBASS experiments from Malaysia.
+Here two folders can be found: one containing the HOBO data of the one CBASS (7 colonies) experiment from Indonesia and the HOBO data of the 6 CBASS experiments (each with one colony) from Malaysia.

-4. the R-script that was used to analysis data and create figures for the manuscript.
-(Note for Marlen: I will update the up-to-date version when everything is set)
+4. the R-script contains the script that was used to analyse the data and to create figures for the manuscript.
+Figures were finalized using Affinity Designer.

 5. ITS2 and 16S files can be found at NCBI: under....,
 ##### Note